Briggsdale, Colorado

 Briggsdale is an unincorporated community, a post office, and a census-designated place (CDP) located in Weld County, Colorado, United States.
 The CDP is a part of the Greeley, CO Metropolitan Statistical Area.
 The Briggsdale post office has the ZIP Code 80611.
 At the United States Census 2020, the population of the Briggsdale CDP was 134.

 History

 Briggsdale was established in 1909.
 The town was named for Frank N. Briggs, a farmer and one of the founders.
 The Briggsdale, Colorado, post office opened on August 1, 1910.

 Geography

-Briggsdale is located at coordinates at an elevation of 4866 ft.

 At the 2020 United States Census, the Briggsdale CDP had an area of 1.683 km2, all land.